DIAGNijmegen/website-content/content/pages/news/MSD.md

 title: Results of the Medical Segmentation Decathlon challenge published in Nature Communications
 date: 2022-07-15
 picture: news/MSD.png
+description: The journal paper describing the Medical Segmentation Decathlon challenge has been published in Nature Communications.
 groups: diag, pathology

 The journal paper describing the Medical Segmentation Decathlon has been published this week in Nature Communications and can be found [here](https://www.nature.com/articles/s41467-022-30695-9).